medusajs/medusa/docs/content/add-plugins/strapi.md

 ---
-description: 'Learn how to integrate Strapi with the Medusa server.
+description: 'Learn how to integrate Strapi with the Medusa backend.
 Learn how to install the plugin and test two-way sync between the ecommerce and CMS services.'
 addHowToData: true
 ---